VIRTUAL EXPERIMENTAL INVESTIGATION FOR INDUSTRIAL ROBOTICS IN GAZEBO ENVIRONMENT

 and Proctor, F.

-VIRTUAL EXPERIMENTAL INVESTIGATION FOR INDUSTRIAL ROBOTICS IN GAZEBO ENVIRONMENT, Proceedings of the 2018 International Mechanical Engineering Congress and Exposition (IMECE2018), Pittsburgh, PA, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=925935
+VIRTUAL EXPERIMENTAL INVESTIGATION FOR INDUSTRIAL ROBOTICS IN GAZEBO ENVIRONMENT, Proceedings of the 2018 International Mechanical Engineering Congress and Exposition (IMECE2018), Pittsburgh, PA, US, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=925935